martin-martin/teachflow/README.md

 This helps teachers save time and focus on teaching!

-This repo ships a FastAPI backend plus a Streamlit UI.
+The repo ships the project MVP as a FastAPI backend with a Streamlit UI.

 ## Features